blakeofwilliam/intro-to-real-js/README.md

 **GET**: A request for the content/data at a specific web address.
 The HTTP Client should only _**retrieve**_ content when it receives a GET request

-**POST**: A request to submit some data to the HTTP Server; this is most commonly used in scenarios such as form submissions
+**POST**: A request to submit some new data to the HTTP Server; this is most commonly used in scenarios such as form submissions

 **PUT**: A request for the HTTP Server to update some existing data; this is also used in form submission, but when editing (rather than creating) data